b-dhillon/6protons/README.md

 # 6 Protons

 ### Project Description:
 - 6 Protons is a VR minimum viable product.
 It is designed to teach organic chemistry via visualizing concepts using interactive 3D models, embedded in a virtual universe.
 The project currently focuses on teaching difficult three-dimensional organic chemistry (i.e. stereochemistry).
-However, once finished, the application will enable the creation of 3D lessons across a variety of STEM subjects, allowing our students to create mental models of our three-dimensional world using an interactive three-dimensional interface.
+However, once finished, the application will enable the creation of 3D lessons across a variety of STEM subjects.
+Thus allowing students to create mental models of our three-dimensional world using an interactive three-dimensional interface.

 ## User Interface Stills:
 <p align="center">